 With the tuna my sister’s friend gave me, I decided to cook it in a sauce since I never had it this way.
 Because I already knew that it needed a lot of spices and not just salt and pepper, a blend of fresh spices and the perfect fish seasoning was my cooking choice for the sauce.

 As far as the chunks of tuna, marinating with store-bought fish seasoning was a preferred choice.
-To finish the dish, diced tomatoes and sliced onions are added for that perfect reddish color and pleasant aroma.
-And lastly a hint of spiciness to wake up all the ingredients, my Hot and Spicy Original with Herbs.
+To finish the dish, diced tomatoes and sliced onions are added for that perfect reddish color and a pleasant aroma.
+And lastly a hint of spiciness to wake up all the ingredients, Noubess Hot and Spicy Original Sauce.

 Enjoy Tuna Chunks with Spicy Sauce with pasta, grains or vegetables.